MRCIEU/PHESANT-MR-pheWAS-smoking/README.md

 This repository accompanies the paper:

-Millard, LAC, et al. A proof of principle GxE MR-pheWAS: searching for the causal effects of smoking heaviness, in ever versus never smokers, 2017
+Millard, LAC, et al. MR-pheWAS with stratification and interaction: Searching for the causal effects of smoking heaviness identified an effect on facial aging. bioRxiv (2017).

 ## Environment details